 b) The journal is listed in the Directory of Open Access Journals (doaj.org) and openly adheres to rigorous editorial and publication ethics (for example: COPE Core Practices and the COPE/DOAJ/OASPA/WAME Principles of Transparency and Best Practice in Scholarly Publishing).

 c) Journal does not charge subscription fees for any of its content.
 All articles are immediately available online at no cost to the reader.

 d) Author retains copyright over his or her work. (e.g. The journal uses Creative Commons licensing or similar.)

 A copy of the funded paper must be submitted by OA Fund recipients to the Memorial University Research Repository immediately after initial publication.

 The OA author's fund has two main objectives:

 - to nurture a true Open Access publishing environment wherein readers do not pay for access, and

 - to encourage authors to retain copyright so they can release their work under Creative Commons licensing.

 The fund will not cover open access author fees in gated or hybrid journals.
 Gated journals are those that require subscription payments before most of their articles can be read.
 Hybrid journals are those that charge subscription fees for most content, but will make an article available through open access if the author pays a fee.
-If the library already makes a subscription payment for a journal title, we cannot sustain additional author payments for that same title.
+For more on why hybrid journals are not funded, see the article Why hybrid journals do not lead to full and immediate Open Access.